 Asia-Pacific to Dominate the Market

-- In addition, the other major end-user industries for tin include electrical and electronics, heavy engineering, packaging, etc. China’s information and communication technology (ICT) sector has grown at a rapid pace in the past decade, owing to the support of the Chinese government and favorable digitization plans and policies.
+- In addition, the other major end-user industries for tin include electrical and electronics, and heavy engineering, packaging.
+China’s information and communication technology (ICT) sector has grown at a rapid pace in the past decade, owing to the support of the Chinese government and favorable digitization plans and policies.

 To understand geography trends, Download Sample Report

-The tin market is highly consolidated, with the 10 major producers accounting for more than 60% of the global market.
-Some of the major players in the market include YUNNAN TIN COMPANY GROUP LIMITED, PT TIMAH Tbk, Malaysia Smelting Corporation Berhad, Yunnan Chengfeng Nonferrous Metals Co.
-Ltd, and MINSUR, among others.
+The tin market is highly consolidated, with the five major producers accounting for more than 60% of the global market.
+Some of the major players in the market (in no particular order) include Yunnan Tin Industry Group (Holdings) Co., Ltd., Timah, MINSUR, Malaysia Smelting Corporation Berhad, and Yunnan Chengfeng Nonferrous Metals Co.
+Ltd., among others.